webmakaka/jsdev.org/website/05-client/02-react/07-dockerfiles.md

 From video course

-[Stephen Grider] Docker and Kubernetes: The Complete Guide [2018, ENG]
+[Stephen Grider] Docker and Kubernetes: The Complete Guide [ENG, 2018]